aemiro-allison/express-todo-app/README.md

 ### Configuring the Server

 The server will have to listen to different routes for any requests from the client and appriopriately handle that request.
-For the todo app, the public routes that the user will be able to request will be based on the wireframes above:
+For the todo app, the public routes that the user will be able to request will be **based on the wireframes above**:

 ```node
     // Home Page